CryptoKnight0911/Projects/README.md

 # My Labs
 These are some of my Labs from when I was studying for CCNA.
 I created them so I could go back and reference these in the future.
-You will need Cisco Packet Tracer to view the .pkt files.They go in number order and build off of each other.
+You will need Cisco Packet Tracer to view the .pkt files.
+There is no exact order to view them.
+(Note) I couldn't get the WLC to work properly in packet tracer, it kept getting stuck at the https:// login screen.
+Couple of other things Dynamic NAT, doesn't work in packet tracer at least on the 2911 router.